strobel1x/openhab2-addons/addons/binding/org.openhab.binding.rfxcom/README.md

 See the RFXtrx User Guide from [RFXCOM](http://www.rfxcom.com) for the complete list of supported sensors and devices as well as firmware update announcements.

 ## Supported Things

 This binding supports the RFXtrx433E and RFXtrx315 transceivers and the RFXrec433 receiver as bridges for accessing different sensors and actuators.

-This binding currently supports following packet types:
+This binding currently supports following things / message types:

 * Blinds1
+* Chime
+* CurrentEnergy
 * Curtain1
+* DateTime
 * Energy
 * Humidity
 * Lighting1